redhat-ai-services/etx-delivery-labs/workshop/content/exercises/graphrag.md

 3. Once the file has been sucessfully uploaded, click on the checkbox to select it, then click `Generate Graph (1)` at the bottom of the screen.

 4. Once the graph has been generated, click on the graph button in the `Actions` column to view the graph.
-You can also ask questions about your graph in the Chat on the right side, such as `Who can evolve into Charizard?`
+You can also ask questions about your graph in the Chat on the right side, such as `Is Wartortle a Pokemon?`

+> To stop all containers in the pod, use the command `podman pod stop graphrag`